ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/pwc/Update_2.md

 ## Compression
-Moving into the main objectivee of the project.
+Moving into the main objective of the project.
 Our first method is a form of model compression called Quantization.

 ### Quantization
 Quantization from a mathematical standpoint is the process of taking a set of larger floating point numbers and mapping them to a set of smaller ones.
 A simple example is converting FP32 (floating point 32 bits) to a smaller precision like INT8 (Integer 8 bit) which is commonly known as 8-bit quantization.